 - In a medium sized bowl combine the egg yolks, milk and flour, whisk until smooth

-- In another bowl whip the egg whites until foamy
+- In a large bowl whip the egg whites with a hand mixer or stand mixer fitted with the whisk attachment until foamy

 - Add the cream of tartar and sugar, and whip until stiff peaks